 # Uniform buffers and a 3d camera

-as an array of 3 floats instead of just 2.
+While all of our previous work has seemed to be in 2D, we've actually been working in 3d the entire time!
+That's part of the reason why our Vertex structure has position as an array of 3 floats instead of just 2.
 We can't really see the 3d-ness of our scene because we're viewing things head-on.
-We're going to change our point of view by creating a Camera
+We're going to change our point of view by creating a Camera.

 # A perspective camera

 This tutorial is more about learning to use wgpu and less about linear algebra, so I'm going to gloss over a lot of the math involved.
 There's plenty of reading material online if you're interested in what's going on under the hood.
 We're going to use the cgmath (opens new window) to handle all the math for us.
-Add the following to your Cargo.toml
+Add the following to your Cargo.toml.

 [dependencies]